BilalTalha/SIP-17/README.md

 Choose <code>--weights</code> as the path to the saved weights file.
 Note: put test images in a folder named 'val'.

+## Pretrained Weights
+Pretrained weights for each use case and network are coming soon!

 ## Credits & How to Cite
 If you use this dataset in your research, please cite our paper: